aolunuga/opproject/readme_basic.txt

 For scalability and performance reasons we decided to change the embedded

-database from HSQL-DB to Derby starting with this release (7.1).
+database from HSQL-DB to Derby starting with the 7.1 release.
 Please

 note that HSQL-DB is still part of the distribution and you can still use